Deshenfektion/gitlab-cicd-lite/docs/architecture.md

 Everything cascades from `pipelines`, so deleting a pipeline cleans up its jobs, edges, logs and artifact rows in one statement.

+## Delivering updates to the browser

+The server publishes every job and pipeline transition, plus every log line, to an in-process `EventBus` keyed by pipeline id. `GET /api/pipelines/:id/events` subscribes an SSE connection to that topic and sends a snapshot first, so a client that connects mid-run does not have to reconcile a partial picture.

+The UI opens one stream per pipeline it is viewing.
+Log lines are appended directly (deduplicated by sequence number) and any status event triggers a refetch of the pipeline, which keeps the rendered state authoritative rather than reconstructed from events.
+A slow poll remains as a safety net because the stream has no resume cursor: a dropped connection loses the events it missed.

 ## Orchestration

 `Orchestrator` is the only place where the engine, the database and the runner